powerboat9/bombadillo/README.md

 ## Releases

-Starting with v2.0.0 releases into `master` will be version-tagged.
+Starting with version 2.0.0 releases into `master` will be version-tagged.
 Work done toward the next release will be created on work branches named for what they are doing and then merged into `develop` to be combined with other ongoing efforts before a release is merged into `master`.
 At present there is no specific release schedule.
 It will depend on the urgency of the work that makes its way into develop and will be up to the project maintainers' judgement when to release from `develop`.